Gustavo Álvarez Martínez: Biography

 Álvarez Martínez was the brother of Armando Álvarez Martínez, Minister of Culture under Policarpo Paz García, President of Honduras 1978–1982.
-He trained in Argentina in the 1960s at the Colegio Militar de la Nación, and graduated from the School of the Americas in 1976.
+He was born in Tela, trained in Argentina in the 1960s at the Colegio Militar de la Nación, and returned to Honduras in 1961, traveling to the capital of Honduras, Tegucigalpa.
+He graduated from the School of the Americas in 1976.

 Álvarez Martínez later became commander of the Fuerza de Seguridad Publica (FUSEP), the national police force (a branch of the military) under which Battalion 3–16 was initially created.
 The first trainers of the battalion came from Argentina, invited by Álvarez Martínez, under what some have called "Operation Charly". Álvarez's chief of staff, General José Bueso Rosa, described the US role in setting up the unit: "It was their idea to create an intelligence unit that reported directly to the head of the armed forces..."
 CIA training for the unit "was confirmed by Richard Stolz, then-deputy director for operations, in secret testimony before the United States Senate Select Committee on Intelligence in June 1988."